 To be an effective witness, an officer must be thoroughly prepared.
 As a general rule, there is a substantial delay between time of arrest and trial.
-Delays usually benefit the defendant by fogging the memory of witnesses.
+Delays usually inure to the benefit the defendant by fogging the memory of witnesses.
 To counter this natural tendency, witnesses should thoroughly review their notes, reports, case file, etc., associated with the case.
 Even visiting the crime scene may prove to be helpful.
 Reviewing physical evidence in the case can help as well.
-Furthermore, it is perfectly permissible to review your testimony with your prosecutor and actually practice answering questions from the witness stand.
+Furthermore, it is perfectly permissible for witnesses to review their testimony with the prosecutor and actually practice answering questions from the witness stand.
 As the old adage goes, proper prior preparation prevents poor performance.

-5. Be Properly Attired
+(e) Be Properly Attired

-A witnesses' credibility can be adversely affected by his or her choice of clothing, jewelry, and personal grooming standards.
-Common sense tells us that we should dress for success.
-A clean, pressed suit or coat and tie and minimal tasteful jewelry is the order of the day.
+A witnesses' credibility can be adversely affected by his or her choice of clothing, jewelry as well as by personal grooming habits.
+A common sense axiom is to dress for success.
+A suit or coat and tie with minimal tasteful jewelry is the order of the day.
 Be smart.
-Clothing that is clean, pressed and conservative in appearance is appropriate for court appearances.
-Remember, you are making non-verbal statements in the way you dress and carry yourself.
+Clothing that is clean, pressed and appearance conservative in is appropriate for court appearances.
+Officers are making non-verbal statements in the way they dress.
+It is important to make the right statement.

-Almost every federal court will have court rules as to what is permitted in terms of appropriate dress for all witnesses.
+Most federal courts actually have court rules as to what is appropriate attire for all witnesses.
 Furthermore, court rules will identify those items that are not permitted in court.
-Do not violate court rules regarding attire or jewelry, etc. Some federal judges have a penchant for ensuring that you learn your lessons the hard way via contempt proceedings.
-This is especially true with respect to carrying weapons, cell phones, pagers, noise making jewelry, etc.
+Some federal judges have a penchant for ensuring that witnesses learn lessons the hard way via contempt proceedings.
+This is especially true with respect to carrying weapons, cell phones, pagers, noise making jewelry, etc. Most judges have little patience for law enforcement officers who are less than professional in their appearance.

-Although it may be fashionable to wear tie tacks of the trade (handcuff or smoking gun tie tacks, a hangman's noose, or pins of social, fraternal, or religious organizations in your area of operations), it is not fashion statement you want to make in court.
-This type of jewelry is not acceptable when testifying!
+Although it may be fashionable to wear tie tacks of the trade (handcuff or smoking gun tie tacks, a hangman's noose, or pins of social, fraternal, or religious organizations in the witness' area of operations), it is not a fashion statement a witness wants to make in court.
+This type of jewelry is not acceptable when testifying.